Mk-baig08/Matrix-Calculator-/README.md

-🧮 Matrix Calculator

-A dynamic Matrix Calculator in C++ that can perform essential matrix operations:
-➕ Addition, ✖️ Multiplication, and 🔄 Transposition.

-🚀 Features
-✅ Input two matrices of any size.

-✅ Dynamically allocate and deallocate memory.

-✅ Perform:

-1) Matrix Addition

-2) Matrix Multiplication (element-wise)

-3) Matrix Transposition

-✅ Clean and organized output display.

-🛠️ How It Works
-User Input:

-Enter the number of rows and columns for both matrices.

-Fill in values for Matrix 1 and Matrix 2.

-Matrix Operations:

-Addition ➔ Element-wise sum of matrices.

-Multiplication ➔ Element-wise product (⚠️ Not true matrix multiplication).

-Transpose ➔ Rows and columns swapped for each matrix.

-Memory Management:

-Dynamic allocation with new.

-Proper deallocation with delete[].

-🎯 Future Improvements
-Implement true matrix multiplication.

-Add matrix subtraction and division.

-Handle non-square matrices more dynamically.

-📄 License
-This project is licensed under the Apache License 2.0.
-You are free to use, modify, and distribute this project with proper attribution.
+# Matrix Calculator 📊

+A dynamic **Matrix Calculator** in C++ that can perform essential matrix operations:
+> ➕ Addition, ✖️ Multiplication, and 🐄 Transposition.

+---

+## ✨ Features

+- ✅ Input two matrices of any size.
+- ✅ Dynamically allocate and deallocate memory.
+- ✅ Perform:
+  - Matrix Addition
+  - Matrix Multiplication (element-wise)
+  - Matrix Transposition
+- ✅ Clean and organized output display.

+---

+## 🛠️ How It Works

+1. **User Input:**
+   - Enter the number of rows and columns for both matrices.
+   - Fill in values for Matrix 1 and Matrix 2.

+2. **Matrix Operations:**
+   - **Addition** ➔ Element-wise sum of matrices.
+   - **Multiplication** ➔ Element-wise product (**not** traditional matrix multiplication).
+   - **Transpose** ➔ Rows and columns swapped for each matrix.

+3. **Memory Management:**
+   - Dynamic allocation using `new`.
+   - Proper deallocation using `delete[]`.

+---

+## 🎯 Future Enhancements
+- 🔹 Add **file storage** to save records permanently
+- 🔹 Implement **a GUI version** using Qt or another framework
+- 🔹 Introduce **database integration** with MySQL

+## 🤝 Contributing
+Pull requests and suggestions are welcome!
+Feel free to fork this repository and enhance the project.

+## 📜 License
+This project is licensed under the **Apache License 2.0**.